swiftlang/swift-corelibs-foundation/README.md

 This project provides an implementation of the Foundation API for platforms where there is no Objective-C runtime.
 On OS X, iOS, and other Apple platforms, apps should use the Foundation that comes with the operating system.
 Our goal is to abstract away the exact underlying platform as much as possible.

+## Goals

+### Part of Swift 3.0

+Our primary goal is to achieve implementation parity with Foundation on Apple platforms.
+This will help to enable the overall Swift 3 goal of **portability**.

+In our first year, we are not looking to make major API changes to the library.
+We feel that this will hamper the primary goal.
+There are some areas where API changes are unavoidable, however.
+For more information on those APIs and the overall design of Foundation, please see [our design document](Docs/Design.md).

 ## Using Foundation

 Here is a simple `main.swift` file which uses Foundation.
 This guide assumes you have already installed a version of the latest [Swift binary distribution](https://swift.org/downloads#latest).